Waterfoot, Lancashire

-Waterfoot is a historic mill town in the Borough of Rossendale between Rawtenstall and Bacup in Lancashire, England.
+Waterfoot is a historic mill town and civil parish in the Borough of Rossendale between Rawtenstall and Bacup in Lancashire, England.
 The B6238 road from Burnley meets the A681 road, and Whitewell Brook the River Irwell.

 History

-Like the majority of the industrial communities in East Lancashire, Waterfoot expanded rapidly in the nineteenth century with the growth of industrialisation; it became a centre for felt-making, a process related to the predominant textile industry of the region.
+Like the majority of the industrial communities in East Lancashire, Waterfoot expanded rapidly in the 19th century with the growth of industrialisation; it became a centre for felt-making, a process related to the predominant textile industry of the region.
 Before that, the main centre was Newchurch-in-Rossendale, that sits above Waterfoot to the north.
 The township of Newchurch stretched from Bacup to Rawtenstall, and in 1511 it was recorded as having a population of 1,000 people, served by the monks of Whalley Abbey.

 Waterfoot was on the Lancashire and Yorkshire Railway line between Bury and Bacup.
 This was dismantled in 1972 and the route is now hard to trace, although the tunnels can be seen in Thrutch Gorge or The Glen, a cutting to the east of the village.

 Industry

 Woollen manufacture was formerly the chief industry, and there was some silk weaving, but since the 1770s cotton manufacture superseded wool as the principal business, with associated minor trades—size works, slipper works, dye works, foundries, reed and heald manufactories, roperies, saw-mills and cornmills.
 Stone was also extensively quarried in the vicinity, as well as there being small collieries.

 Cotton became focused on the industrial manufacture of felt, which then developed into a footwear, specifically slipper, industry.
 Nowadays the remnants of this industry imports most of the footwear and act as distribution centres, which still line the roads approaching the village centre.

 Charles Parsons set up a bicycle shop in Waterfoot, Lancashire, in 1931 but eight years later he had an accident that eventually led to his blindness.
-At the end of the Second World War he could not buy bicycle bags for the shop, although cotton cloth was still available.
+At the end of World War II he could not buy bicycle bags for the shop, although cotton cloth was still available.
 His wife and her sister began to make up bags for him.
 This business expanded rapidly and eventually became Karrimor, an international brand no longer associated with Waterfoot.

-Chadwicks Original Bury Black Pudding Company, one of the county's original Black Pudding companies, manufactures its puddings in Waterfoot and is famous all over the world.
+Chadwicks Original Bury Black Pudding Company, one of the county's original black pudding companies, manufactures its puddings in Waterfoot and is famous all over the world.
 RS Ireland's award-winning black puddings have also long been associated with Waterfoot, although they are now made in Haslingden.